SkryptKiddie/Arc/README.md

 6. Copy the token and paste it into where it says "Token Goes Here" in the bot.py file.
 Now you're ready to run the bot!
 ## Support
-If you stumble across a bug or anything, we have a support server where you can get help.
-[Join](https://discord.gg/cTMfa56).
+If you stumble across a bug or anything, we have a support server where you can get help, [Join our Discord server](https://discord.gg/cTMfa56).